 Step 2: Copy the formula

-Then, this function is copied for the rest of the cells.
+Then copy this function down the rest of the cells in the column.

 The result is the following:

-Now, if we look at the formulas, we have this
+Now, if we look at the formulas, we find this

 When we copy down, the selection range is extended.